 - Generator Destruction (Forced Phase Reversal)

-Like most enterprises, utility grids have many controlled systems, be it on closed or open networks.
+Like most enterprises, utility grids have many controlled systems on closed and/or open networks.
 Unfortunately, as additional devices are introduced into an organization, attack vector paths can broaden if the correct configurations and maintenance regime is not implemented.
 The national grid is not immune to this threat.

 Threats to the power grid have increased and several U.S. Federal Government agencies have issued warnings for industrial control system (ICS) devices as a threat vector for state-backed hackers who are using them for malware purposes.
-CISA, DOE, NSA, and the FBI have released warnings in the past month regarding this issue.
+CISA, DOE, NSA, and the FBI have recently released warnings regarding this issue.

 Percentage of breaches in the utility industry that resulted from phishing

-90% of the nation's power infrastructure is privately held, meaning individual companies are responsible for protecting their systems from cyber risk.
+Percentage of the nation's power infrastructure that is privately held, meaning individual companies are responsible for protecting their systems from cyber risk

 Percentage of assets within the energy sector that are vulnerable to cyber threats